 - In Vampire Weekend's video for "Giving Up the Gun" whenever the band appears, they ignore the (increasingly weird) tennis tournament taking place in front of them.
 They also ignore the guy in the background with the "Go on" sign.
 Here it is.

-- What about The Verve's iconic ''Bittersweet Symphony'' music video?
-It shows the singer, Richard Ashcroft, walking down the street and singing/miming the lyrics while completely ignoring everything around him.
+- The iconic video to The Verve's ''Bittersweet Symphony'' features Richard Ashcroft walking down the street and singing while completely ignoring everything around him.

 - Elton John's "I Want Love".
 The video consists solely of Robert Downey Jr. lip-synching the entire song.
 (According to reports, they filmed a whole bunch of takes, and for the final take - the one that was finally used - RDJ was just too exhausted to do any emoting whatsoever, which was what the director apparently wanted all along.)